 Basic own funds items are classified as tier 2 if they are subordinate but not constantly available.
 Ancillary own funds items that are largely constantly available and subordinate can be assigned to tier 2.
-All other basic own funds items and ancillary own funds items are classified as tier 3.
+All other basic own funds items are classified as tier 3.

-As at 31 December 2020, HDI Global SE had basic own funds of EUR 2,370,877 thousand.
+As at 31 December 2021, HDI Global SE had basic own funds of EUR 2,887,354 thousand.
 HDI Global SE does not have any ancillary own funds.